pivot-access-ltd/bma-offline-docs/src/maas-project-tutorial.md

 maas admin machines read wx8xcr | grep status_name
 ```

 In this example, we're using the system ID returned as the `resource_uri` of the composed VM that was returned in the JSON from the `maas admin vmhost compose` command above.
-We recieve output similar to the following:
+We receive output similar to the following:

 ```text
     "network_test_status_name": "Unknown",